ualib/agda-algebras/algebras_in_lean.rst

     end
     -- END

+.. index:: keyword: has_coe_to_sort
+.. index:: keyword: has_coe_to_fun
+.. index:: coersion

 The last two lines are tagged with ``has_coe_to_sort`` and ``has_coe_to_fun``, respectively, because here we are using a very nice feature of Lean called **coercions**.

-(For a disection of coercions in Lean, see :numref:`Appendix Section %s <coercions>`.)

 Using coercions allows us to employ a syntax that is similar (though not identical) to the standard syntax of informal mathematics.

 For instance, the standard notation for the interpretation of the operation symbol :math:`f` in the algebra :math:`𝐀 = ⟨A, F^𝐀⟩` is :math:`f^𝐀`.
 In our Lean implementation, we use ``A f`` to denote :math:`f^𝐀`.
 Although this syntax doesn't match the informal syntax exactly, it seems equally elegant and adapting to it should not overburden the user.

 Another example that demonstrates the utility of coercions is our definition of ``is_subalgebra``, a function that takes as input two algebraic structures and decides whether the second structure is a subalgebra of the first.
 Here is the definition.
+(See also :numref:`Appendix Section %s <coercions>`, for a more technical description of coersions in Lean.)

 .. code-block:: lean